Mahāsaṅghika Vinaya

 Ordination by messenger

-The Buddha was staying at Vesālī in the great wood, in the two-story monastery.
+The Buddha was staying in Vesālī in the great wood, in the two-story monastery.
 At that time, a student of Dhammadinnā bhikkhunī wanted to receive the full ordination.
 Then Apraśarka, a young Licchavi, heard that Dhammadinnā’s student wanted to receive the full ordination, and thought: “This woman has done such-and-such a harmful thing to me.
 Now when she leaves the monastery gate, I’ll grab her and rape her, so she can’t receive the full ordination.
 When Dhammadinnā bhikkhunī had heard this, she went to the World-honored One, paid respect with her head at his feet, stood at one side, and said to the Buddha: “World-honored One, I’ve a student who wants to receive the full ordination.
 If she leaves the monastery, she fears that she’ll be raped.
 If she stays there, and the (bhikkhu) sangha is here, may she receive the full ordination from a distance?”
 The Buddha said: “She may.
 When the bhikkhunī sangha has first given the full ordination, you should go to the bhikkhu sangha to ask for the full ordination by messenger.”
 When the bhikkhunī sangha had given the full ordination, Dhammadinnā went and informed the bhikkhu sangha that she asks for the full ordination by messenger.
 The master of ceremony should say:

 Saṅghakamma